nicholaswmin/automap/README.md

 - `repository.save(object)` saves an object graph
 - `repository.fetch({ id: 'foo' })` gets it back

-"list-like" data in objects are decomposed into a [Redis Hash][redis-hash], rather than jamming everything into a single Redis [key/value pair][redis-string].
+"list-like" data in objects are broken off and saved as a Redis [`Hash`][redis-hash], or [`List`][redis-list], rather than jamming everything into a single Redis [key/value pair][redis-string].

-The object-graph is reconstituted/hydrated when fetching it back, using it's original types.
+The object-graph is reassembled when fetching it back, restoring it's original types.

 An example: